 Whispering Canyon Cafe Antics

-The antics have been toned down since 2018, however this is the one restaurant where if you ask for tomato ketchup, your server will call loudly to everyone else in the restaurant that tomato ketchup is needed at this table.
+The antics have been toned down since 2018, however this is the one restaurant where if you ask for tomato ketchup, you’ll get lots!
+Your server will call loudly to everyone else in the restaurant that tomato ketchup is needed at a table.

 The idea is that the other guests eating have to bring you the tomato ketchup if they have it on their table.
-You could end up with a lot of bottle of ketchup on your table.
+You could end up with multiple bottles of ketchup on your table.
 When another table asks for it, you then have to take all the bottles to them.

 The food at Whispering Canyon is famous for its skillets.
-These are served family style and are on an eat all you care to enjoy basis.
+The dinner menu skillets are served family style, and are on an eat all you care to enjoy basis.
 This means that you can ask for more of anything and it will be brought to your table.
 This is a little bit like the Garden Grill restaurant in Epcot.

 We dined for dinner and had our choice of four different skillets.
 I thought we would all have to share the same skillet, but if we wanted to we could all choose different skillets.

-The choices were the traditional skillet which includes oak-smoked mustard-barbecue beef brisket, maple-chipotle pork ribs, slow-smoked pulled pork, citrus-herb chicken, western-style sausage, mashed potatoes, buttered corn and green beans.
+The choices were the traditional skillet which includes oak-smoked mustard-barbecue beef brisket and maple-chipotle pork ribs.
+There’s also slow-smoked pulled pork, citrus-herb chicken and western-style sausage.
+Not forgetting mashed potatoes, buttered corn and green beans.

-The Land and Sea skillet includes smoked Salmon, citrus-herb chicken, spicy Vegan sausage, charred portobella, barbecue cauliflower, roasted potatoes, green beans and carrots.
+The Land and Sea skillet includes smoked Salmon, citrus-herb chicken and spicy Vegan sausage.
+There’s also charred portobella, barbecue cauliflower, roasted potatoes, green beans and carrots.

-The pig skillet includes braised pork belly, maple-chipotle barbecue pork ribs, slow-smoked pulled pork, mustard-barbecue wings, western-style sausage, mashed potatoes, buttered corn and green beans.
+The pig skillet includes braised pork belly, maple-chipotle barbecue pork ribs and slow-smoked pulled pork.
+Also included are mustard-barbecue wings, western-style sausage, mashed potatoes, buttered corn and green beans.

-The vegetarian plant based skillet includes maple-chipotle barbecue jackfruit, spicy sausage, mustard-glazed beefless tips, herb-brushed trick’n chick’n, roasted potatoes, carrots, green beans and Charred Peppers.
+The vegetarian plant based skillet includes maple-chipotle barbecue jackfruit, spicy sausage and mustard-glazed beefless tips.
+There also herb-brushed trick’n chick’n, roasted potatoes, carrots, green beans and Charred Peppers.

 We all chose the traditional skillet so ours arrived at the table in a large skillet to share.
 There was so much food and we had plenty of everything to try.
 I particularly liked the western sausage, as it was unlike any other sausage I have eaten in the past.

 Dessert was to go again from this meal as there was no way we would be able to eat it straight away.
-We all chose the Whispering Canyon Pioneer chocolate cake which was soft and gooey and very delicious when we ate it later that evening.
+We all chose the Whispering Canyon Pioneer chocolate cake which was soft and gooey and very delicious.
+It tasted just as nice when we ate it later that evening.

-We weren’t rushed at all during our meal and again we saw the skill of the servers as they juggled all the tables in our sectioned making sure everyone had what they wanted and needed.
-Whispering Canyon Cafe is available on the Disney Dining plan and will cost you one table service credit.
-As the skillets are priced at $33 per person this is a great use of the dining plan.
+We didn’t feel rushed at all during our meal and again we saw the skill of the servers as they juggled all the tables in our section.
+They definitely made sure everyone had what they wanted and needed.